History, Genealogy, Social Science

 Memphis Bicentennial 1819-2019

 In 2019, the Library celebrated the City and County’s Bicentennial with various programs and special online exhibits including a timeline of major events, a revamped Streetscapes collection, and the launch of “Memphis Then and Now”, a series of current-day replicated photos of some of the more iconic Streetscapes images.
 View the online exhibits and recordings of programs HERE.

-Click HERE to search more than 30 years of Memphis and Tennessee history.
-NOTE: WE HAVE TEMPORARY ACCESS TO EXPANDED YEARS, 1894-TODAY!
+Search more than 125 years of Memphis and Tennessee history.
+NOTE: WE HAVE ACCESS TO EXPANDED YEARS, 1894-TODAY!

 Visit this special collection of Memphis and Shelby County eBooks from our OverDrive eBook service.
 You’ll find all things Memphis in this collection, whether it’s our history, music, food, or fiction titles set in Memphis.